-In September 2018, I was pleased to offer a workshop at the Contemporary Women Writers Annual conference.
+In September 2018, I was pleased to offer a workshop at the Contemporary Women’s Writing Association Annual conference.
 The theme of the conference was ‘Writing Wrongs’ and I offered a session riffing on this theme entitled ‘Righting Wrongs for Women in Academia’.
 The workshop was a space to share strategies, experiences and thoughts on how to shift academic organisational culture, where 1 in 4 professors are women and where BME women are particularly underrepresented.

 At the Institute of Fundraising conference, 2018, I delivered a ‘Coaching Taster’ workshop, based on a ‘skills share’ approach.

 I introduced participants to some basic coaching principles and models and then asked them to pair up to be coach and coachees with one another to test out their new skills!

 The participants were fantastic and the room was ‘buzzy’ as they supported one another through some work-related issues.
 One participant stated she may even have found new career through the process!

 It was a pleasure working with charity fundraisers who devote so much of their time to working for their charities and to allow them to spend little time on themselves.